Skip Header

 Accounts available via payroll

-• A tax-efficient way to hold a wide range of investments in a single account (such as shares and corporate bonds).
+• A tax-efficient way to hold a wide range of investments in a single account.
+Choose from mutual funds, exchange-traded funds (ETFs), investment trusts or individual stocks and shares.
 There is also the option to hold your money in cash temporarily until you decide where to invest it.

 • Pay no tax on dividends, interest or capital gains.

-• Take an income or make withdrawals whenever you want and it will all be tax free, though withdrawals will mean you lose that part of your ISA allowance.
+• Take an income or make withdrawals whenever you want and it will all be tax free, though withdrawals will mean you lose that part of your £20,000 annual ISA allowance.

 • Available to UK residents over the age of 18.
-US citizens are unable to open an investment account with Fidelity International.
+US persons are unable to open an investment account with Fidelity International.

 Stocks & Shares ISA Guide